Try These Techniques to Improve Team Communication

-Looking for ways to improve team performance?
-Sometimes, you need new tools in your tool kit.
+Looking for ways to improve team performance or tips to improve team communication?
+Sometimes, you need new tools in your toolkit.

 For Better Team Conversations, Zoom Out

 When your team is stuck in an unproductive conversation, facilitate a perspective shift.

 Team members should stop conversation and move away from the immediate topic.
 “Zoom out” to a broader context and individually reflect on the following questions: